 “You cannot travel the path until you become the path yourself”

-Sitting at the edge of the Dolomites, Lake Garda is the largest lake in Italy, where this alpine region was formed by glaciers at the end of the last ice age.
+Sitting at the edge of the Dolomites, Lake Garda is the largest lake in Italy, where the alpine region was formed by glaciers at the end of the last ice age.
 The lake is enormous and reminded me of an infinity pool; as you gaze out into the distance, it becomes unclear where the water meets the sky as they unite in perfect unison, discerned only by the passing clouds of white above.
 It takes approximately two hours to drive around the entire perimeter of the lake, give or take, depending on traffic and weather.
 As you wind through long, dark tunnels, you come out on the other side to adorable sea towns.
 If you’d like to visit the entire lake, you can certainly drive it in one day if you select a few towns you’d like to visit, but my recommendation is to explore it slowly over several days, meandering about through the small villages and tasting fresh seafood right from the source.

 We started in Salò, which is home to TripAdvisor’s #1-rated restaurant in the area, Osteria Di Mezzo, where we had the most delicious tiramisu of our entire lives.
 An unassuming facade, this family-run restaurant is down a back alley, tucked away like the little gem it is.
 Here is how it looks like from the outside: